 Sedona's red rocks are famous all over the world.

-Above plains and canyons soar brilliantly hued cliffs and rugged spires of sandstone sculpted by eons of ocean tides and desert winds.
+Above the plains, canyons, and red rocks of Sedona, Arizona soar brilliantly hued cliffs and rugged spires of sandstone sculpted by eons of ocean tides and desert winds.
 It is a 25 square-mile enclave surrounded by vast stretches of national and state forestlands that make Sedona seem like a world apart.

 Located two hours north of Phoenix, and 30 miles south of the Flagstaff peaks, Sedona’s mild four-season climate and high desert terrain assure good year-round weather for vacationers and outdoor enthusiasts.
 Oak Creek Canyon, a spectacular 16-mile gorge with streams and waterfalls between sheer rock walls, beckons hikers, campers and fishermen.
 It has been termed by Rand McNally as one of the eight most scenic drives in America.